Azure/terraform/quickstart/101-storage-static-website/readme.md

 # Static website hosted on Azure Storage

 This template deploys an [Azure Storage Account](https://www.terraform.io/docs/providers/azurerm/r/storage_account.html) with static website hosting enabled.
-As this feature is not natively supported throuhg the ARM SDK and hence Terraform, a local-provisioner step is used to enable it with the Azure CLI.
+As this feature is not natively supported through the ARM SDK and hence Terraform, a local-provisioner step is used to enable it with the Azure CLI.

 ## Resources